claudio-dg/Res_track_2nd_Assignment/README.md

 	* ```i``` to INCREASE velocity
 	* ```d``` to DECREASE velocity

-This node does nothing until the user inserts an input: in that case it calls the /ChangeVel service (**) putting the input in the request, to receive the corresponding value of speed variation as response; in the end it will publish this response as a custom message that can be read from the Controller to actually modify the current speed.
+This node does nothing until the user inserts an input: in that case it calls the /ChangeVel service (**) putting the input in the request, to receive the corresponding value of speed variation as response; in the end it will communicate this response to the controller by calling the ```/UpdateVel``` service to actually modify the current speed.

-(**) ```REMARK``` : I'm conscious that this service could be avoided and I could basically have the same behaviour just using the custom message, nevertheless since the goal of this assignment (I guess) was to gain experience with ROS I decided to implement it this way in order to better understand the mechanisms of services.
+(**) ```REMARK``` : This service ```/ChangeVel``` could be avoided and I could basically have the same behaviour just by making the mapping of the commands directly within the input_console , nevertheless I decided to implement it this way in order to better understand the mechanisms of services and to give more modularity to the project.

  ## Code explanation